richardvenneman/appsignal-docs/source/api/graphs.html.markdown

 |  timeframe  |  string  |   Can be: [hour, day, month, year]  |
 |  field  |  array  |   Can be: [mean, count, ex, ex_rate, pct]  |

-Leave the action_name param empty to get aggregated data of all actions in your site.
+Leave the action_name parameter empty to get aggregated data of all actions in your site.
 You can either specify the from an to values, __or__ the timeframe value.

 Valid timeframes are: `hour`, `day`, `month` and `year`

-valid fields are:
+Valid fields are:

 | Field | Description|
 | ------ | ------ |